uviclibraries/laser/pre-workshop.md

 nav_order: 2
 ---
 ## Pre-Workshop Videos & Activities
 This workshop is primarily hands-on practice with **Inkscape or Photopea** in order to learn to use key features of the software for laser cutting.
-To participate fully please do the following **before the workshop**:
+To participate fully please do the following **before the workshop**:<script src="https://app.Lumi.education/api/v1/h5p/core/js/h5p-resizer.js" charset="UTF-8"></script>

 **Download and Install Software**<br>
 - Download and Install [Inkscape here](https://inkscape.org/release/){:target="_blank"}